OluWhyte/Harthio/docs/marketing/HARTHIO_ACQUISITION_CONTENT_LIBRARY_V0.4.md

 ```
 After feeling alone in my struggles, I built something to fix it.

-Harthio - a platform where you can schedule real conversations with people who truly understand what you're going through.
+Harthio - your complete support platform:

+🤝 Real conversations with people who get it
+🤖 24/7 AI companion with CBT tools
+📊 Recovery tracker for your journey
+📈 Custom trackers for mood & habits

 Not therapy.
 Not random strangers.
-Just someone who gets it.
+Real support.

 Free to join: harthio.com

-#MentalHealth #Community
+#MentalHealth #Community #AISupport #Recovery
 ```

 #### Tweet #2: Problem/Solution